Oil, gas, nuclear and coal are misunderstood and undervalued

 Natural Gas: The Bridge We Pretend Doesn’t Exist

 Natural gas is vital for winter heating, peaking power, and keeping the grid stable when wind and solar output declines.
-Natural gas futures rose from 1.24/MMBtu to 3.2/MMBtu from 2024-2025.
+The US benchmark for natural gas prices rose from 1.24/MMBtu to 3.2/MMBtu from 2024-2025.

 Gas is also a key industrial input.
 It underpins nitrogen-based fertilizers and petrochemicals, essential for large-scale food production, preservation, and supply chains.